-Your partner may have a good excuse for not contacting you for days if he’s on a top secret field mission OR if he’s phone got stolen.
+Your partner may have a good excuse for not contacting you for days if he’s on a top-secret field mission OR if his phone got stolen.
 However, if he’s been “too busy” again, remind him of the thousands of apps available on both Android and iOS phones.

 If he doesn’t have credits but is eating out at a bistro with WiFi connection, he can send you an SMS through Skype or WhatsApp.

 Then there’s Facebook, Twitter, and Viber.
 Aside from our smartphones, we have other gadgets at our disposal to communicate with anyone across the globe in a fraction of a second.

 There are tablets, personal desktop computers, and even smart watches.
 So unless your significant other is doing volunteer work somewhere where technology is unheard of, “being too busy” is simply not an excuse.